 Instructions

-- Trim roast of excess fat and cut into large 3 or 4 large chunks.
-Place in slow cooker.
-Pour beef broth and Worcestershire around roast.
+• Trim the roast of excess fat and cut into large 3 or 4 large chunks.
+Place in the slow cooker and pour beef broth and Worcestershire around them.
 Sprinkle with Italian seasoning, garlic pepper, and salt.
-Cover and cook on LOW for 7 to 9 hours or until beef can easily be shredded.
+Cover and cook on LOW for 7 to 9 hours or on HIGH for 4 to 5 hours, or until beef can easily be shredded.

-- Skim and discard fat from surface of cooking liquid (see note below for my tips).
-Use two forks to shred beef into the cooking liquid.
-Keep warm.
+• Set the slow cooker to the Keep Warm setting.
+Skim and discard the fat from the surface of the cooking liquid.
+Use two forks to shred the beef into the cooking liquid.
+Cover to keep warm.

 Notes